lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

+#### Subclasses of NavigationController

 When the Router's ViewController is a subclass of a Navigation- or SplitViewController, the UI events are consumed directly by the controller.
 In this case, the -ControllerDelegate is used to monitor the events.

-One important use of the subclassed -ControllerDelegate is to inject the Router's Presenter into each child ViewController as the Router before the child is displayed.
+The most important use of the subclassed -ControllerDelegate is to inject the Router's Presenter into each child ViewController as the Router before the child is displayed.

 ```swift
 extension TodoRootRouterNavController: UINavigationControllerDelegate {